 - Federal regulators and State AGs are still enforcing consumer protection.
 In today's world of consumer protection and consumer rights, the reputational risks and monetary stakes are high.
 Government agencies are turning to technology to root our potential problems, and companies should do the same.
 Companies need to proactively take the steps needed to meet compliance regulations and avoid consumer complaints, while simultaneously meeting established compliance regulations.
 Automated technologies can make this process seamless and efficient.

 - Your industry is not immune.
 From startups to healthcare, big banks to tech companies, federal regulators are no longer limiting their reach.
 Any business within any industry can be targeted.
 PerformLine’s proprietary data showed that finance, education, credit card and credit monitoring companies had the highest number of potential URL violations.
 CMOs can no longer assume that compliance will be limited to one corner of a market.
 It is far better to be prepared than to be left floundering when a violation does occur.
-That's why PerformLine offers a free Risk Assessment so companies can determine their biggest areas of risk and address them before they grow into potential regulatory violations.

 - Respond to consumer complaints in a timely manner.
 PerformLine recently analyzed consumer complaint trends in the Consumer Financial Protection Bureau (CFPB) and discovered that the average number of consumer complaints has increased by 26 percent year-to-year since 2012.
 As the number of complaints rise, so does the probability of getting hit with a hefty fine.
 In addition, when companies do not respond to complaints in a timely manner, their risk for a CFPB enforcement action increases.
 Companies need to be prepared to respond effectively to consumer complaints so that the number of complaints does not trigger a fine.